 - Is the information provided still applicable at the time of documentation submission?

-The answers to these two essential questions should help determine whether there is a need to update information that is more than six months old and, if so, what specific information should be provided.
+The answers to these two essential questions should help determine whether there is a need to update information that is more than twelve months old and, if so, what specific information should be provided.
 In some situations a clinical update may be used.
 A clinical update is typically a letter from the treating clinician(s) specifically addressing current symptomatology or disability status, as well as response to a previously documented recommendation for intervention as it relates to a condition that is of more recent onset.
 Sometimes a more comprehensive workup will be necessary.
 This is referred to as a documentation update.

 A documentation update is a report by a qualified professional that includes a summary of the original disability documentation findings, as well as additional clinical data necessary to establish the candidate's current need for the requested testing accommodation(s).

 A summary in a documentation update should include:

 - restatement of the current diagnosis, including date(s) for all prior diagnoses and data that were used to establish each diagnosis (evidence regarding the diagnosis should be more than a self-report by the test taker)